sid-engel/ab-web-addon/README.md

 If you wish to change the favicon, replace the `icon.png` file located in `data/img/`.

 ## Credit and Problems
-ab-web-addon was made using Bootswatch themes for Bootstrap.
+This rendition of ab-web-addon was made using Materialize.

 AdvancedBan is maintained by Leoko. ([SpigotMC](https://www.spigotmc.org/resources/advancedban.8695/))